mstksg/inCode/copy/entries/advent-gol.md

 Here are some sample fun ones you can try out (click to load):

 *   The [classic glider][glider], a default if only for how iconic it is.
-*   The [tub][], which explodes into a twinkling frenzy during the 4D animation.
+*   The [tub][], which is a "still-life" in 2D, but explodes into a twinkling frenzy during the 4D animation.
 *   The [full block][], which dies out in 2D but produces very appealing patterns in 3D and 4D.
 A [bulls-eye][] also yields interesting "geometric" patterns at higher dimensions.
+A [broken bar code][] also yields explosively intricate alternating behavior at higher dimensions.
-*   The [spiral galaxy][], which produces rich spiral galaxy patterns up until 6D, but then all of a sudden becomes blocky and bland at 7D and above.
+*   The [spiral galaxy][] with rotational symmetry, which produces rich spiral galaxy patterns up until 6D, but then all of a sudden becomes blocky and bland at 7D and above.
 *   My [own personal puzzle input][owninput], to see what the typical input looks like.